“Some things might even be better,” says Jorg Neumann, head of Microsoft Flight Simulator.

-According to Microsoft Flight Simulator head Jorg Neumann though, the game will be just as impressive on the Xbox One as it is on the PC- and maybe even better in some regards.
+According to Microsoft Flight Simulator head Jorg Neumann though, the game will be just as impressive on the Xbox as it is on PC- and maybe even better in some regards.

 “We are very confident that the simulator will be just as amazing on Xbox as it is on PC.
 Some things might even be better,” Neumann told GamingBolt in a recent interview.
 “Regarding the controller, our intent is to deliver a great experience using any controls you already have, so you can enjoy the experience with a gamepad as well as a mouse and keyboard.
 We’ll have more to share with you about the Xbox version of the simulator closer to launch.”

-Microsoft haven’t given any specific details on when we can expect Microsoft Flight Simulator to launch on the Xbox One.
+Microsoft haven’t given any specific details on when we can expect Microsoft Flight Simulator to launch on console.

 For now, you can play the game on PC (if you have the hardware to run it).
 You can read our review of the impressive simulator through here.